-The average soil condition reflects Hydrologic Group "B" (Peyton-Pring complex, Pring coarse sandy loam and a small portion of Brussett loam) as determined by the "Soil Survey of El Paso County Area," prepared by the Soil Conservation Service.
+The average soil condition reflects Hydrologic Group "B" (Type 71 - Pring coarse sandy loam), as determined by the "Soil Survey of El Paso County Area," prepared by the Soil Conservation Service.
 The soils have been described to have rapid permeabilities and well suited for homesites.
 There are possible moderate hazards with soils erosion but able to be controlled by vegetation.
 Permissible velocities of 4 to 7 ft/sec. allowed with re-established vegetation.
 Synthetic channel lining materials or small check dams may be utilized if velocities are anticipated to exceed these values.
 Based upon the current proposed development of this site, the following 100-year runoff coefficients would be realized:

-Existing site runoff coefficient = =35 Developed site runoff coefficient = .65 lots and yard areas Percent disturbance = .90 driveway / paved areas
+Existing site runoff coefficient = = .35 Developed site runoff coefficient = .47 landscape / seeded areas Percent disturbance = .90 driveway / paved areas